ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     # Flag to enable Tracing
     enabled=true
     ```
-    The Ballerina program needs to be started as below with either '--config' or '-c' flag and provide the path of the configuration file to adhere to the configuration as sh.
+    The Ballerina program needs to be started as below with either `--config` or `--c` flag and provide the path of the configuration file to adhere to the configuration as sh.
     ```bash
     $ ballerina run hello_service.bal --config <path-to-conf>/ballerina.conf